From ancient civilizations to incredible beaches to increible city life, Asia will definitely mystify and amaze any traveller.

 The best way to enjoy the beautiful scenes at the park is by taking a ride in a hot air balloon that would take you high up in the sky where you can get a full view of the park and rock formations.
 This hot air balloon trip is one you’ll remember for the rest of your life.

-The Roman Bath, which is one of the biggest buildings of the city, was used as a site for the Hierapolis Archeology Museum since 1984.
-On display inside are findings of the excavations at the site in addition to artifacts from other towns such as Tripolis and Colossae.
+The Roman Bath, which is one of the biggest buildings in the city, was used as a site for the Hierapolis Archeology Museum since 1984.
+On display inside are findings of the excavations at the site in addition to artefacts from other towns such as Tripolis and Colossae.
 Hierapolis together with the adjacent city of Pamukkale, are both UNESCO World Heritage Sites.

 You might’ve heard the name Pamukkale when looking at seemingly shiny water slopes.
 These wondrous rock formations have been named Cotton Castle in reference to the snow-white limestone shaped over centuries by dripping mineral-rich water from the top of the mountain.
 The waters collect and cascade down the terraces collecting in the pools below.
 The terraces are not accessible in an effort to preserve them and there’s a designated pathway to follow while visiting.